On This Page

 Why Do We Need Salvation, or What Exactly is It That We Need Saving From?

-Diametrically opposed to most modern methods of preaching the Gospel, the message should begin with the wrath of God.
+The message should begin with the wrath of God.
 The bad news has to come before the good news.
-Telling someone that they can be saved is completely ridiculous if they neither know they are lost, nor what it is they need to be saved from.
+Telling someone that they can be saved is completely ridiculous if they neither know they are lost nor what it is they need to be saved from.
 Telling someone that there is a pardon available is an absolute waste of time, if the person does not know they are already condemned.

 So, what do we need to be saved from?